MubasharAli7390/Survey-Form/README.md

 # Survey-Form
 A pratice project created for freeCodeCamp.org Responsive Web Design Certification.
-I'll be improving It as Iearn. it
+I'll be improving It as I Iearn.